 In March 2016, Wythenshawe Hall was badly damaged in a fire, resulting in the loss of some of the building’s historic fabric and decorative features.

 Immediate action was taken to stabilise the building’s condition; allowing it to dry out and ensuring that no further damage was done to the medieval timber frames that remain.
-During this phase of works, we have worked closely with the structural engineers, Thomasons, and archaeologists to understand the building, record its condition and create a strategic and operational plan for its long term restoration and repair.
+During this phase of works, we have worked closely with the structural engineers, Thomasons, Manchester City Council and archaeologists to understand the building, record its condition and create a strategic and operational plan for its long term restoration and repair.